All posts

 How to import bank statements into QuickBooks Online in 2026

-StatementEdge··9 min read
+StatementEdge··36 min read

 The 30-second version

 Of every recurring task in a bookkeeping month, "import the bank statements" is the one that surprises people the most.
 The bank's PDF arrives, QuickBooks Online won't take it, the live bank feed broke again at 2 a.m. last Tuesday, and the CSV the bank emitted has a column layout that didn't exist last quarter.
-This is a practical, end-to-end guide to landing those statements in QBO cleanly in 2026 — what formats it actually accepts, the exact upload wizard, what to do when bank feeds fail, the per-bank quirks that catch people out, and the recipe for batching the work when you're running more than three or four clients.
+This is a practical, end-to-end guide to landing those statements in QBO cleanly in 2026 — what formats it actually accepts, the exact upload wizard, what to do when bank feeds fail, the per-bank quirks that catch people out, multi-currency rules, and the recipe for batching the work when you're running more than three or four clients.

 What QuickBooks Online actually accepts in 2026